interstitialRedirectModalTitle

 Prairies and marshlands act as natural buffers against storms and hurricanes, absorbing and dispersing water from storm surges and floods.
 The sponge-like qualities of the coastal landscape at Texas City Prairie Preserve also help filter freshwater that flows into the Gulf of Mexico.
 As a result, TNC’s work here has focused on preserving coastal habitat, water quality and the health of the Gulf since the preserve was established in 1995.

 Recent science underscores the benefits of local habitat restoration as a cost-effective way to protect coastal communities from the impacts of extreme weather events, like Hurricane Harvey.
-A 2018 study found that large-scale oyster and wetland restoration projects could help avert more than 45% of climate risk over a two-year period in the Gulf, saving more than $50 billion in flood damages.
+A 2018 study found that large-scale oyster and wetland restoration projects could help avert more than 45% of climate risk over a 20-year period in the Gulf, saving more than $50 billion in flood damages.

 The loss of Texas’ coastal prairie habitat has largely been due to development, which has devastated many wildlife populations that once thrived in the region.
 TNC’s conservation efforts are safeguarding important habitats for migratory and year-round populations of waterfowl, shorebirds and wading birds, like brown pelicans, peregrine falcons, white-tailed hawk and seaside sparrows.